Skip to content

 Terminal window

-mistralrs run -m <new-model> --chat-template chat_templates/llama3.jinja
+mistralrs run -m <model> --chat-template chat_templates/llama3.json

 {% if messages[0]['role'] == 'system' %}